GuideSep 22, 2025·12 min read

 Ignoring change management

-Your team needs to understand why you’re implementing AI, how it will affect their work, and what support is available.
+Your team needs to understand why you're implementing AI, how it will affect their work, and what support is available.
+A skilled AI consultant can help manage this transition.
 Springing new tools on people without context creates resistance and undermines adoption.

 5